zkcilef/juice-shop-ghas-workshop/_labs/lab4.md

   <img src="images/lab-4-1-2.png"/>
 </details>

-8. On the next screen, use the Copilot icon to generate a pull request description.
-Use either outline or summary.
+8. On the next screen, use the Copilot icon in the formatting bar to generate a pull request description.

 <details>
   <img src="images/lab-4-1-3.png"/>